 As a work experience student, I was asked by a nurse to sit with an 8 year old patient while he waited to be seen by a doctor in the ED.
 He had cerebral palsy and presented to the hospital following a seizure.
 We spoke about his hobbies, his family, the subjects he enjoyed at school and those he didn’t.
 He was sweet, bright and funny.
 After a while of small talk, he began to talk about his social experiences.
 He told me he was sad and that boys at school didn’t like to play with him because he was disabled.
 The nurse commented that “patients’need medical care, but sometimes they also really need a person to talk to.”

-Psychosocial issues can be easily forgotten when dealing with urgent medical issues.
-Obviously, no one is proposing that a doctor have a “deep and meaningful” in the resus bay, but a biopsychosocial model of health contends that disease outcomes are attributable to not only the biological process of disease, but also to the psychological and social circumstances of the presenting individual.
+Psychosocial issues can be easily forgotten when dealing with urgent medical matters.
+No one is proposing that a doctor have a “deep and meaningful” in the resus bay.
+Still, a biopsychosocial model of health contends that disease outcomes are attributable not only to the biological process of disease but also to the psychological and social circumstances of the presenting individual.